mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 This is done by adding an *attribute* named `get` to a function.
 The attribute can take additional arguments.
 In our case, we define an `id` variable for the `lookup` endpoint and a `url` variable for the `shorten` endpoint.
-Both variables are unicode string slices.
-Since Rust has awesome unicode support, we respond with a nice emoji just to show off. 🕶
+Both variables are Unicode string slices.
+Since Rust has awesome Unicode support, we respond with a nice emoji just to show off. 🕶

-Lastly we need a main function which launches Rocket and mounts our two routes.
+Lastly, we need a main function which launches Rocket and mounts our two routes.
 This way, they become publicly available.
 If you want to know even more about the in-depth details, I may refer you to the [official Rocket documentation](https://rocket.rs/guide).

 Let's check if we're on the right track by running the application.